karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > “Anyways, moving on…”
 >
 > “Can we stop here?
-I’ve been bored now for the last twenty lines.
-You don’t know where to stop”
+I've been bored now for the last twenty lines.
+You don't know where to stop”
 >
 > “Ok, whatever you say, my Princess.”
 >